 Harbor Addition: The other aspect of affordable San Carlos, a slightly older and much more conventional neighborhood than neighboring Clearfield Park.
 Small 2- and 3-bedroom/1-bath homes built just before and after World War II, these homes lend the well-maintained neighborhood remarkable old-fashioned charm for the price.
 There’s a catch, of course, since charm usually isn’t this cheap: the neighborhood is surrounded by light industry.

 Here’s how San Carlos SFR (single-family residences) and CID (condos and townhouses) have performed since 1994 (2000 for CID).
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew the average.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew averages.
 In effect, we’re tracking the same condo and SFR through twenty-two (or in the case of CID, fifteen) years of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak, although the more sought-after areas peaked in early 2008.
-2015 prices are as of May 2015.
+I’ve separated 2016 into halves.
+2017 prices are as of June.

 Part 2: The charts below are easier to understand than they look, and they have great information.
 Based on the same data as above, all you really need to know is that “peak” means “peak”, “trough” means “bottom of the market for this city’s SFRs and condos, whenever that was”, and that the more negative the number in the last column, the more volatile this city’s home prices have been during the period covered.
 I recommend that you scan the chart now, then come back for the more detailed explanations below if you need them.